jonnyderme/Design-of-VLSI-Systems-Analog-Design/README.md

 ---
 ---
-# ⚙️ Design of VLSI Systems – Bibliographical Assignment
+# ⚙️ Design of VLSI Systems – Bibliographical Assignment  – Memristor-Based Analog & Digital Design

+### 📖 Research Focus: Memristors in VLSI Systems

+This bibliographical study explores **Memristors** as the fourth fundamental circuit element and their transformative role in analog and digital circuit design.
+Originally theorized by **Leon Chua in 1971** and physically realized in 2008, memristors offer non-volatile memory characteristics, enabling compact, energy-efficient logic and memory solutions for modern integrated circuits.
 ---

 ## 🧠 Project Title: Memristors – Theory, Simulation, and Applications